rust-lang/this-week-in-rust/content/2014-11-10-this-week-in-rust.markdown

 ### New Projects

 * [this-week-in-rust](https://github.com/cmr/this-week-in-rust): This Week in Rust's content is now publicly hosted in a Github repo!
 If you find any errors, just submit a PR to the relevant markdown file in `/content`!
-If you'd like to help out, please contact cmr, brson, or Gankro on Github/Reddit/IRC; (NOTE TO BRSON: OR SOMEWHERE ELSE?)
+If you'd like to help out, please contact cmr, brson, or Gankro on Github/Reddit/IRC; (BRSON NOTE: OR SOMEWHERE ELSE?)

-* [rustaceans.org](http://rustaceans.org/): * This website is for finding Rustaceans.
+* [rustaceans.org](http://rustaceans.org/): *This website is for finding Rustaceans.
 Wondering who is behind that GitHub username or IRC nick?
 Here is where to find out.*

 * [rust-modifier](https://github.com/reem/rust-modifier): *Convenient chaining APIs for free*